gabrielleuzinger/Automobile_price/Report/Automobile Data Set.md

 We verified that the CART model performed best with the train set.
 Then, we evaluated this model using the test set we separeted during the data preparation.

 **We verify that the model had the same performance with the test set as with the train set.
-Moreover, the values of the MAE and RMSE are accepbtable for this kind of prediction**.
+Moreover, the values of the MAE and RMSE are accepbtable for this kind of prediction and the R² is great**.